personalrobotics/or_fcl/README.md

 ```
 [plugindatabase.h:577 Create] Failed to create name fcl, interface collisionchecker
 ```
-This means that the or_fcl plugin is not in your `OPENRAVE_PLUGINS` path.
+This means that the or_fcl plugin is not in a directory listed in the `OPENRAVE_PLUGINS` environment variable.
 If you are using `openrave_catkin`, try re-sourcing `setup.bash` in your Catkin workspace.
 If you are using a standalone build, try manually appending the `share/openrave-0.9/plugins` directory in your `CMAKE_INSTALL_PREFIX` to the `OPENRAVE_PLUGINS` environment variable.

 ## License